Vegan Japanese

 Rice simmering in a saucepan

-4. Lid and place the pan on a high heat.
-(DO NOT REMOVE LID UNTIL STEP 5).
-As soon as it begins to boil, reduce the heat to a low simmer for 15 minutes or until all the water has absorbed.
+1. Place the pan over a high heat.
+Do not remove the lid until Step 5.
+As soon as the water begins to boil, immediately reduce the heat to a low simmer and cook for 15 minutes until all the water has absorbed.

 Cooked rice on a wooden spatula